38degrees/experian_consumer_view/README.md

 In this example, the keys "Postcode1", "Address2" & "Person3" were provided in the `search_items`, so these are also be used as the keys in the result hash.

 Each search item has a hash containing all the data returned by the ConsumerView API for that search item.
-For example, here we can see each search item has the mosaic group & type, as well as the match level.
+For example, here we can see each search item has the mosaic group (`pc_mosaic_uk_6_group`) & type (`pc_mosaic_uk_6_type`), as well as the match level (`Match`).

 If a search item is not successfully looked up in the Experian API, that search item will have an empty hash.

-Note that Your license with Experian will determine the exact attributes the ConsumerView API will return, and you should refer to the ConsumerView API Variables and Propensities Reference Guide for details on all available variables and their possible values.
+Note, your license with Experian will determine the exact attributes the ConsumerView API will return.
+Refer to the ConsumerView API Variables and Propensities Reference Guide for details on what is available, and all possible values.

 #### Mapping attributes

-By default, some fields are automatically transformed into richer hashes.
+By default, some attributes are automatically transformed from single values into richer objects.

-In the example above, the ConsumerView API returned the `pc_mosaic_uk_6_group`, `pc_mosaic_uk_6_type`, and `Match` attributes for the "Postcode1" search item.
-The raw values returned by the API would have been `A`, `03`, and `PC` respectively, which is not very informative.
-Instead, they have been automatically transformed into richer hashes containing more meaningful information - eg. we can see the mosaic group `A` means "City Prosperity", and the mosaic type `03` means "Penthouse Chic".
+In the example above, the ConsumerView API returned `pc_mosaic_uk_6_group`, `pc_mosaic_uk_6_type`, and `Match` attributes.
+For the "Postcode1" search item, the raw values from the API would have been `A`, `03`, and `PC` respectively - these are not very informative.

+Instead, they have been automatically transformed into richer hashes containing more meaningful information - eg. we can see from the richer hashes that the mosaic group `A` means "City Prosperity", and the mosaic type `03` means "Penthouse Chic".

 See the [`Transformers::Attributes` classes](lib/experian_consumer_view/transformers/attributes) to see exactly which attributes are transformed, and how.